New articles that should be read by those interested in using the SCS in research.

 Self-Compassion Scale (SCS)

-To all interested, please feel free to use the Self-Compassion Scale (SCS) for research or any other use (26 items).
+Please feel free to use the Self-Compassion Scale (SCS) for research or any other use (26 items).
 Masters and dissertation students also have my permission to use and publish the Self Compassion Scale in their theses.
 The SCS is appropriate for ages 14 and up (as long as individuals have at lease an 8th grade reading level).
-If you aren’t that interested in using the subscales, you might also want to consider using the Short SCS (12 items), which has a near perfect correlation with the long scale.
+Anyone interested in publishing a translation of the scale should reference recommendations made in Neff (in press).

 Neff, K. D. (2003).
 Development and validation of a scale to measure self-compassion.
 Self and Identity, 2, 223-250.